 Relationships: Relationships are the ways in which entities are linked.
 Cardinality is a term directly linked to showing relationships between entities.
 It describes how many attributes in one entity can relate to how many attributes in another entity.
 It is usually expressed as one-to-one, one-to-many and many-to-many.
 The following picture shows the crow’s foot notations for different cardinalities.

-Steps to Create an Entity Relationship Diagram from Excel
+Create Entity Relationship Diagram from Excel: with Quick Steps

 📌 Step 1: Prepare Database

 - First, assume you have a database containing three tables in separate worksheets.
 The tables contain customer information, order details, and product info respectively.